princomp/princomp.github.io/source/docs/about/dev_guide.md

         ```
         - If you want to add additional classes, add them in `code/projects/<solution>/<project>/<Class>.cs` files.

-        Do **not** add solution (`sln`) or project (`csproj`) files: they will be created automatically using the project and solution's name you specified, if multiple classes are present they will all be linked, and the resulting archive will be hosted at `content/code/projects/<solution>.zip`.
+        Do **not** add solution (`sln`) or project (`csproj`) files: they will be created automatically using the project and solution's name you specified (and a makefile rule [similar to this one](https://github.com/csci-1301/C-Sharp-project-maker)), if multiple classes are present they will all be linked, and the resulting archive will be hosted at `content/code/projects/<solution>.zip`.

 - Source code that is faulty, partial, or does not terminate can be included in markdown as inline code block.
 <!--